 We provide a 'health cash back scheme' via an insurance provider.
-If you occur every day medical costs such as dentist checkups, eye checks or physiotherapy you can submit receipts to the provider and claim some money back.
-The scheme offers around £60 a year for each of the medical cost types.
+If you occur every day medical costs such as dentist checkups, eye checks, physio you can submit receipts to the provider and get some money back.
+The scheme offers around $\pounds 60$ a year for each of the medical cost types.

-Life assurance

-We provide a life assurance scheme that provides 3 times your salary should you die that would go to the person/s you nominate.
+Life assurance We provide a life assurance scheme that provides 3 times your salary should you die to the person/s you nominate.